jduartedj/android-mcp-server/README.md

 - "Send the home key event"
 - "Type 'hello world' into the current field"
 - "Press enter to submit the form"
+- "Get the device battery status using ADB"
+- "Read the logcat output for debugging"
+- "Clear the app data for com.example.app"
-- "List all installed apps on my device"
+- "List all installed packages"
 - "Launch the Chrome app"
 - "Find the login button and click it"
 - "Fill in the email field with user@example.com"